-BUS 137 Principles of Management 3 0 0 3 Prerequisites: None
+BUS 137 Principles of Management

-This course is desigued to be an overview of the major functions of management.
+This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
-Upon completion, students should be able to work as contributing members of a team utilizing these functions of managemenL This course is also available through the Virtual Learning Community (VLC).
+Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course is also available through the Virtual Learning Community (VLC).